 This service is responsible for waste collection, disposal, resource recovery, recycling, waste management and education that maximises environmental sustainability through waste minimisation and recycling.
-This service also provides meaningful employment to members of the disabled community.
+This service also provides meaningful employment to members of the community with a disability.

 - Waste Services

 - Disability Enterprise

 - Recycling